stephanventer/StretchBlockEditor/README.md

-# WideEditor
+# StretchEditor
- Widen the new Gutenberg editor in WordPress
+ Stretch the new editor (Gutenberg) in WordPress